clebert/onecfg/README.md

 # onecfg

-One config to generate them all.
+One config file to generate them all.

 ## Installation